JEFFERSON COUNTY (Birmingham),

-At $4 billion, Jefferson County’s bankruptcy eclipses the $1.7 billion bankruptcy filing by Orange County, Calif., in December 1994, the previous record.
+According to bankruptcy lawyers from Fort Lauderdale, at $4 billion, Jefferson County’s bankruptcy eclipses the $1.7 billion bankruptcy filing by Orange County, Calif., in December 1994, the previous record.
 Jefferson County’s debt grew out of poorly conceived efforts to finance a court-ordered rebuilding of its decrepit sewer system.
 The county used a complicated combination of debt instruments and derivatives that was supposed to save money, but it failed in 2008, leaving it with more debt than it could repay.

 Jefferson County, with a 2010 Census population of 658,466, has 2.5-times the Caddo Parish population of 254,969, and 3.3-times the population of Shreveport.
 However, comparative municipal debt by a generally used measurement is notable:

 Shreveport residents owe more debt-per-person than those in bankrupt Jefferson County.

 … on the reported $4.0 billion debt, Jefferson County’s debt-per-person before bankruptcy was $6,075